Kerala Style Interior Design: - Core Elements and Inspiration

 -

-Prioritize materials like wood, cane, rattan, and other organic textures for a true Kerala-inspired look.
-Swap engineered furniture for solid teak or rosewood, if possible.
-Layer in woven baskets, bamboo blinds, and coir rugs to echo the regionâs affinity for nature.
-These purposeful switches help make your home feel grounded, calm, and connected to the outdoors.
+Use plenty of wood, cane, rattan and similar organic textures for an authentic look.
+If possible, swap out engineered furniture for solid teak or rosewood.
+Layer in woven baskets, bamboo blinds and coir rugs to pay homage to the elements.
+These intentional design choices make a home feel grounded and serene.

 -

-Stick to shades inspired by Keralaâs lush environment - rich browns, soft greens, terracotta, and off-white.
+Stick to shades inspired by Kerala’s lush environment - rich browns, soft greens, terracotta, and off-white.
 Paint walls in neutral tones and use pops of color through cushions or rugs.
 This approach creates a soothing backdrop, letting handcrafted details stand out.
 Avoid overly bright or artificial colors, keeping the palette harmonious and understated.

 -